Food Tour in Acre

-The food scene in Acre is best discovered on foot — start at Ottoman old town to taste what makes this city's culinary identity distinct.
+The food scene in Acre is best discovered on foot — walk between Crusader Fortress, Ottoman old town and Al-Jazzar Mosque to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Uri Buri for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

 The old city is compact and best explored on foot.
 Buy a combined ticket for the Crusader sites.
 The sea wall walk takes about 30 minutes.